robvandenbrink/vsphere-hardening-guide/README.md

 The vCenter audit script is optimized for Windows installs, but will still run fine against the Appliance version of VC

-Check back often for updates - there's lots coming!
+Check back often for updates - there's lots coming!</p>
 Enjoy!